tangentsoft/pidp8i/doc/cc8-manual.md

 code.

 The value 36₈ in the remaining lines reflects the way the loader works.
-The size of a core memory page in the PDP-8 is 40₈ pages.
+The size of a core memory field in the PDP-8 is 40₈ pages.
 The OS/8 Handbook tells us that the lowest page is set aside for use by LOADER itself; it isn’t clear on exactly what that space is used for.
 The remaining 3 pages per field are due to our use of device-independent